0oSaraho0/pp4-kids-activity-site/README.md

 Views were secured by using the django based view mixin, UserPassesTestMixin.
 A test function was created to use the mixin and checks that the user is authorised to access the page.  an if statement is also used in idea_detail.html to hide the delete and edit buttons if the user is not authorised.

 Environment variables were stored in an env.py file for security purposes to ensure no secret keys, api keys or sensitive information were added to the repository.
-These variables were added to heroku config vars withing the project
+These variables were added to heroku config vars within the project

 # Design

 ## Colour Scheme

 I opted for a simple colour scheme.
 It needed to be gender neutral and although the site is about children it is aimed at adults so I wanted a more adult feel to it.
-I also wanted it to be neutral so that the user ides stood out.  with this in mind I went for a background colour of #041121
+I also wanted it to be neutral so that the user ides stood out.  with this in mind, I went for a background colour of #041121

 ![Background colour](/static/images/background-colour.png)